MUS 313 Form and Analysis Personal Project

 Schedule Syllabus William Wieland

 - Journal If you are worried about your grade, creating a journal is perhaps your best project choice.
-Collect and organize definitions and examples all semester, essentially creating your own textbook or webpage while learning the material.
-Expand upon class notes with real music examples and information from websites and books.
+Collect and organize definitions (in your own words) and examples all semester, essentially creating your own textbook or webpage while learning the material.
+Higher grades will be awarded to students who expand upon class notes with real music examples and information from books and outside websites.

 - Paper Analyze a piece.
 This may help prepare you for a graduate school theory course.
 See Music Analysis Writing Guide.

 - Video Analysis Analyze a composition and create a video that displays your insight cued to the music, e.g. Schubert Erlkφnig Analysis.